prahladyeri/prahladyeri.github.io/_posts/2018-09-14-docker-trick-running-containers-efficiently-using-a-bash-script.md

 ---
 layout: post
-title: 'Docker trick: Running containers efficiently using a bash script'
+title: 'Docker trick: running containers efficiently using a bash script'
-tags: docker linux technology
+tags: docker linux
 ---

 One of the basic problems with running a docker image is that its too easy to spew up multiple instances or containers of the same image.
 Consider running the following container for instance: